 The land on this site eventually was deeded as a cemetery.
 In 1933 a Hobbs descendant sold three more acres for one dollar to the Tidmore Cemetery Association.
 There are twelve veterans of the army of the Confederacy interred here, and many veterans of World War I and World War II.
 The cemetery continues to serve descendants of pioneer families and other community members.

 (Incise on base)

 William K. Tidmore, Researcher

 Erected 2000 by Texas Historical Commission.
 (Marker Number 12269.)

 Location.
 32° 22.13′ N, 95° 46.153′ W. Marker is in Martins Mill, Texas, in Van Zandt County.
-Marker is on Farm to Market Road 2339 0.3 miles west of Farm to Market Road 4306, on the right when traveling west.
+Marker is on Farm to Market Road 2339, 0.3 miles west of Farm to Market Road 4306, on the right when traveling west.
+This marker is mounted on a post standing just within the cemetery fence.
 Touch for map.
-This marker is mounted on a post standing just within the cemetery fence.
 Marker is in this post office area: Athens TX 75752, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on July 17, 2017.
-This page originally submitted on July 16, 2017, by QuesterMark of Fort Worth, Texas.
-This page has been viewed 122 times since then and 30 times this year.
+It was originally submitted on July 16, 2017, by QuesterMark of Fort Worth, Texas.
+This page has been viewed 321 times since then and 61 times this year.
 Photos: 1, 2. submitted on July 16, 2017, by QuesterMark of Fort Worth, Texas. • Bernard Fisher was the editor who published this page.